 In a nutshell, the court held that the trucking company could not be held responsible for the injuries and damages caused by its independent contractor because it did not employ the driver or entrust him with the truck, and therefore, did not owe the plaintiff the duty to try and stop from loading his truck while intoxicated.

 Cases like these are not uncommon in Los Angeles and elsewhere in California.
 And while these cases seem bizarre, they are correct from the legal standpoint.
-You need to be represented by a Los Angeles truck accident attorney from the Compass Law Group, PC to be aware of all the potential legal challenges in your particular case.
-Call our offices at 800-602-4010 or complete this contact form to get a free consultation.
+You need to be represented by a Los Angeles truck accident attorney from the Compass Law Group, LLP to be aware of all the potential legal challenges in your particular case.